The 39 Clues: Countdown

 Countdown is the third book in the Unstoppable series.
 It was written by Natalie Standiford.

-In London, England, J. Rutherford Pierce meets with the Queen of the United Kingdom.
+In London, J. Rutherford Pierce meets with the Queen of the United Kingdom.
 However, his wife Debi Ann curtsies when Pierce told her not to, and Pierce later breaks one of the Queen's teacups while experiencing a tremor due to the serum.
 He tries to turn the mishap to his favor by saying that the teacup was too old and that it was time that the Queen got new china.
 However, the Queen is not pleased.
 Pierce reflects on how the Cahills are his last opponent to world domination, and vows to kill them.

-In Guatemala City, Guatemala, the Cahills and Rosenblooms are at the La Aurora International Airport.
-However, they see paparazzi who are sent by Pierce who publicize their every move.
+In Guatemala City, Guatemala, the Cahills and Rosenblooms are at La Aurora International Airport.
+However, they see paparazzi who are sent by Pierce to publicize their every move.
 As they escape, they hear rude remarks from the paparazzi and passengers at the airport alike.
-They escape to their waiting chopper, and make a close escape.
-They see that Pierce's soldiers are after them, too; their orders are to kill the Cahills but to make it look like an accident.
-The soldiers' breath smells like green kale mixed with chlorine and ammonia.
+They retreat to a waiting helicopter, and make a close escape.
+They see that Pierce's soldiers are after them, under orders to kill the Cahills but to make it look like an accident.
+The soldiers' breaths smell like green kale mixed with chlorine and ammonia.

-After the chopper takes off, one of Pierce's men who had taken the serum jumped extremely high.
+After the helicopter takes off, one of Pierce's men who had taken the serum jumps extremely high.

-The chopper is on its way to Tikal, where the kids have to look for riven crystal in order to complete the antidote to the serum Pierce and his thugs have taken.
+The helicopter is on its way to Tikal, where the kids have to look for riven crystal in order to complete the antidote to the serum Pierce and his thugs have taken.
 Dan, Atticus, and Jake are all ignoring Amy because of how she left them behind while embarking on a dangerous mission.

 Amy also told Jake, her ex-boyfriend, that she had never loved him.
 Amy decides that she would rather have her loved ones "angry and alive than dead".
 Amy also hears the clink of the serum that Sammy Mourad had made for her, just in case.
-As the group discusses the riven crystal and Tikal, a national park and archaeological treasure uncovered in 1956, the chopper suddenly shakes.
+As the group discusses the riven crystal and Tikal, a national park and archaeological treasure uncovered in 1956, the helicopter suddenly shakes.
 The pilot, who is wearing a parachute, was bribed by Pierce to jump out and crash the helicopter in an attempt to kill the Cahills.